Posted 2 years ago on March 3, 2012, 1:05 a.m. EST by DemandTheGoodLifeDotCom

 Capitalism is the Opposite of Democracy

-Capitalism is a system that concentrates most of the wealth in the hands of the few.
+Capitalism is a system that uses exploitation to concentrate most of the wealth in the hands of the few.
 These few then naturally use their wealth to rule over society.
 So capitalism always ends in plutocracy, not democracy.

 Democracy is a Greek word.
 But it is not a Greek word for "voting" or "mob rule" or "majority wins."
 It is Greek for "people power."
 A modern liberal democracy means political power and freedom rests with everyone equally.